conventional-changelog/conventional-changelog/packages/conventional-changelog-writer/README.md

 Type: `object` Default: `{ 'BREAKING CHANGE': 'BREAKING CHANGES' }`

-Replace with new group names.
-If group name is not present here, it will be ignored.
+Replace with new group titles.
+If a note's title is not in this mapping, the note will be ignored.

 ##### commitGroupsCompareFn

-Type: `function` Default: lexicographical order on `name` field.
+Type: `function` Default: lexicographical order on `title` field.

 A compare function used to sort commit groups.